hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-load-balancer-with-metallb-in-hpe-greenlake-for-private-cloud-enterprise.md

 replicaset.apps/cfe-nginx-app-66cb4f5bbf   1         1         1       3m22s
 ```

-T﻿o verify the deployed Nginx application is working, l﻿aunch your web browser, type the string "http://" followed by the IP address *'172.16.17.250'* assigned t﻿o the Nginx service, then press the *Enter* key.
+T﻿o verify the deployed Nginx application is working, l﻿aunch your web browser, type the string "http://" followed by the IP address *'172.16.17.250'* that's assigned t﻿o the Nginx service, then press the *Enter* key.
 You should see the following texts showing in the browser:

 *﻿Hi, this is the sample <font color=blue>Nginx App</font> deployed as the Load Balancer service type !*